Skip to main content

 Object Details

-Alexander Graham Bell demonstrated several experimental telephones at the Philadelphia Centennial Exposition in 1876.
-This unit features a single electro-magnet and could be used both as transmitter and receiver.
+Alexander Graham Bell (1847–1922) demonstrated this and several other experimental telephones at the Philadelphia Centennial Exposition in 1876.
+This unit features a single electromagnet and could be used both as transmitter and receiver.
 Bell approached the problem of transmitting speech differently from other telephone inventors like Elisha Gray and Thomas Edison.
 They were mostly experienced telegraphers trying to make a better telegraph.
-Bell's study of hearing and speech more strongly influenced his work.
+Bell's in-depth study of hearing and speech strongly influenced his work as he sought to invent a device to help deaf people.

 See more items in